-Filing a Trucking Accident Claim
+Filing A Trucking Accident Claim

-The Elements of a Negligence Claim
+Elements Of A Semi-Truck Negligence Claim

-When bringing a negligence claim against a semi-truck operator, insurer, or company, an injured motorist must prove four basic elements:
+When bringing a negligence claim against a semi-truck operator, insurer or company, an injured motorist must prove four basic elements:

-- that the motorist was injured; and
+- the motorist was injured; and

-Defining the Legal Duty
+Defining The Legal Duty In Trucking Accidents

 Defining the legal duty owed to the motorist is a crucial step in any negligence case.
 Normally, motorists have a legal duty to comply with traffic safety rules and regulations.
 However, semi-trucks are subject to additional rules and regulations created by the United States Department of Transportation’s Federal Motor Carrier Safety Administration.